ualsg/ualsg.netlify.app/content/post/2022-11-epb-semantic-networks/index.md

 This research was led by {{% mention "winston" %}}.
 Congratulations on his continued successes during his PhD! :raised_hands: :clap:

-The article is available for free via [this link](https://journals.sagepub.com/eprint/K8IZNYBURXUKDNJUCBDZ/full).

 ![](1.png)

 ![](2.png)